What Visual Effects (VFX) Software is Used by the PROs

 The software used for compositing is Nuke.
 (Surprise!
 It’s not After Effects, nope.)

-Nuke is a node-based compositing software, while After Effects is a layer-based.
-Node-based compositing gives you much greater control over your composition, and working on node-based software is much faster than layer based.
+Nuke is a node-based compositing software, while After Effects is layer-based.
+Node-based compositing gives you much greater control over your composition, and working on node-based software is much faster than layer-based.

 After Effects is an amazing tool that lets you create almost any kind of animation and effects, but with compositing and how it’s built, its layered-based system is too limited for complex compositing tasks.
 YES, it has been used in movies alongside other software, but not as the main one for compositing.